r3-os/r3/src/constance/src/lib.md

 <div class="admonition-follows"></div>

 > **Relation to Other Specifications:** Not many kernel designs use the word “thread” to describe the concept that applies to both of interrupts and tasks (one notable exception being [TI-RTOS]), most likely because threads are used to refer to a specific concept in general-purpose operating systems, or they are simply considered synonymous with tasks.
+For example, the closest concept in [the μITRON4.0 specification](http://www.ertl.jp/ITRON/SPEC/mitron4-e.html) is *processing units*.
 Despite that, it was decided that “thread” was an appropriate term to refer to this concept.
 The primary factors that drove this decision include: (1) the need for a conceptual entity that can “own” locks, and (2) that this concept is important for discussing thread safety without substituting every mention of “thread” with “task or interrupt handler”.
->
-> The closest concept in [the μITRON4.0 specification](http://www.ertl.jp/ITRON/SPEC/mitron4-e.html) is *processing units*.

 [TI-RTOS]: http://software-dl.ti.com/lprf/simplelink_cc13x0_sdk/1_30_00_06/exports/docs/ti154stack/ti154stack-sdg/ti154stack-sdg/tirtos/rtos-overview.html